-- Don't be concerned about going to the bathroom a lot, unless there is pain or burning when you use the bathroom.
-If this happens, be sure to call for advice you could have an infection. - If you are getting up a lot at night to use the bathroom, try to stop drinking fluids a few hours before bedtime. - If leakage is an issue, try learning Kegel exercises, which strengthen the muscles in your genital area.
-These are described in the Staying Fit During Pregnancy section of this packet. - Empty your bladder frequently to avoid problems. - Some people use a panty-liner or pad throughout pregnancy to help with leakage when they laugh or cough. - The moisture from leakage of urine, combined with an increase in vaginal discharge during pregnancy, can sometimes cause irritation in the genital area.
+Don't be concerned about going to the bathroom a lot, unless there is pain or burning when you use the bathroom.
+If this happens, be sure to call for advice - you could have an infection.

+If you are getting up a lot at night to use the bathroom, try to stop drinking fluids a few hours before bedtime.

+If leakage is an issue, try learning Kegel exercises, which strengthen the muscles in your genital area.
+These are described in the Staying Fit During Pregnancy section of this packet.

+Empty your bladder frequently to avoid problems.

+Some women use a panty-liner or pad throughout pregnancy to help with leakage when they laugh or cough.

+The moisture from leakage of urine, combined with an increase in vaginal discharge during pregnancy, causes some women to develop irritation in the genital area.
 Keep the area as dry as you can.
 If you wear a pad, be sure to change it frequently.
-Allowing the area to air-dry is also helpful.
-You can do this for part of each day by sleeping without underwear. - If urine leakage becomes a severe or ongoing problem, now or in the future, please be sure to tell your provider.
-Treatments are available that may help.
+Allowing the area to air-dry is also helpful - you can do this for part of each day by sleeping without underwear.
+If urine leakage becomes a severe or ongoing problem, now or in the future, please be sure to tell your provider.
+Treatments are available that help many women.